 The practice of tort law is wide in scope, and many laws date back to “common law,” which refers to a time when judges, not legislatures, made the rules.
 When a judge makes a ruling on a case, he or she sets a precedent, which becomes binding to all courts lower than the judge’s jurisdiction.
 This is how common laws emerge, and how many personal injury laws first came into being.
 Today, however, personal injury laws vary from state to state.
 While many of the common laws still exist, both federal and state legislatures pass new statutes that apply to personal injury issues.
 Workers’ compensation laws serve as good examples.

 Successful Client Representation in West Virginia

 Successful legal representation is a result of years of study and years of practice in and out of the courtroom.
-If you choose to work with a West Virginia personal injury attorney at Tiano O’Dell, PLLC, you can rest assured knowing that:
+If you choose to work with the West Virginia personal injury attorneys at Tiano O’Dell, PLLC, you can rest assured knowing that:

 - We answer and return your calls and keep you abreast of your case.
 We like to keep you informed.
 We know how important your case is to you.

 - If we are offered a settlement from an insurance company, we will always tell you first and ask for your permission and approval.

 - We utilize the skills of experts, such as medical experts, accident reconstruction engineers, and forensic scientists when appropriate.